-- That, to the extent possible, canopy coverage is maximized along a project corridor, providing shade, localized cooling, and air pollution mitigation by using street trees and native landscaping. - That, to the extent possible, stormwater best management practices are used along a project corridor, including native or hardy street trees and/or native drought and flood-tolerant landscaping. - 3.
-Monitor all projects receiving federal transportation funding for compliance with this Policy. - 4.
+- That canopy coverage is provided along a project corridor by installing native and/or drought tolerant vegetation and tree landscape treatments in existing right-of-way or as made available through reductions in setback, parking requirement, and street width. - That stormwater runoff is captured and controlled to sustain plants and mimic natural hydrology using green infrastructure. - 3.
+Monitor all projects receiving federal transportation funding for compliance with this policy. - 4.
 Engage project sponsors in evaluating projects for the Transportation Improvement Program that receive federal funding outside of MARC's programming processes. - 5.
-Using the Complete Streets Network Assessment, MARC staff shall consider ways to elevate in planning and programming priority corridors that score poorly relative to corridors in similar contexts, or segments of corridors that score poorly compared to adjacent segments. - 6.
-Re-evaluate this policy regularly at a minimum, before adopting each new orupdated metropolitan transportation plan.
+Using the Complete Streets Network Assessment, MARC staff shall consider ways to elevate in planning and programming priority corridors that score poorly relative to corridors in similar contexts, or segments of corridors that the Complete Streets Network Assessment rates poorly compared to adjacent segments. - 6.
+Re-evaluate this policy regularly at least before adopting each new orupdated metropolitan transportation plan.

-V. Exceptions
+VI.
+Exceptions

-Projects that are not "streets," such as transit capital equipment, bike share capital equipment, diesel engine retrofits, clean vehicle conversions, alternative fuel vehicle purchases/fleet replacements, compressed natural gas fueling stations, other Congestion Mitigation and Air Quality (CMAQ) Improvement Program eligible projects, off-street bicycle/pedestrian trails, Intelligent Transportation System (ITS) programs and initiatives and others are exempt from the Complete Streets Policy.
+Maintenance, projects that are not "streets", such as transit capital equipment, bike share capital equipment, diesel engine retrofits, clean vehicle conversions, alternative fuel vehicle purchases/fleet replacements, compressed natural gas fueling stations, other Congestion Mitigation and Air Quality (CMAQ) Improvement Program eligible projects, off-street bicycle/pedestrian trails, Intelligent Transportation System (ITS) programs and initiatives and others, are exempt from the Complete Streets Policy.